Table of Contents

 Climate: The Thermodynamic Framework

-Climate sets the boundaries for human habitability.
-Using the Köppen climate classification, we see that over 80% of the Earth’s land area experiences conditions that limit permanent settlement — either too cold, too dry, or too humid.
-The most densely populated regions fall in temperate (C) and subtropical humid climates, where growing seasons are long and extreme weather is manageable.
-Tropical monsoon climates (Am) can support very high densities in regions like South Asia but bring challenges of flooding and waterborne disease.
-Arid climates (B), such as the Sahara, Arabian Peninsula, and central Australia, have populations clustered around oases and irrigated valleys — less than 5% of these areas sustain continuous habitation.
+Climate fundamentally sets the boundaries for human habitability and agricultural productivity.
+Using the Köppen climate classification, it is evident that over 80% of the Earth’s terrestrial surface experiences conditions that limit permanent settlement due to extremes of cold, dryness, or humidity.
+The most densely populated zones fall within temperate (C) and humid subtropical climates, where growing seasons are long, and weather extremes are manageable.
+Tropical monsoon climates, such as those in South Asia, can support very high population densities but face challenges like seasonal flooding and vector-borne diseases.

 Climate and Fertility Rates